pyeventsourcing/eventsourcing/docs/topics/process.rst

 Tests
 -----

 The policies are easy to test.
-Here's a test for the payments policy.
+In the payments process policy test below, a new ``Payment`` is created by the policy in response to a ``Order.Reserved`` event.

+The new aggregate is returned by the policy.
+Policies should normally return new aggregates to the caller, but do not need to return existing aggregates that have been accessed or changed.

 .. code:: python